nismod/transport/README.md

 [<img alt="Configuration" src="images/configuration.jpg" style="max-width:500px" />](images/configuration.jpg)

-6. To build the project and run the main model in the command prompt, type:
+6. Alternatively, to build the project and run the main model in the command prompt:
+ * Make sure the java home environment variable is set for the operating system and pointing to the directory where Java Development Kit has been installed.
+ * Download maven, install it and set the environment variables: http://maven.apache.org/.
+Then type:
- * mvn package
+ * mvn clean install
- * java -cp target/transport-0.0.1-SNAPSHOT-main.jar nismod.transport.App ./path/to/config.properties
+ * java -cp target/transport-0.0.1-SNAPSHOT-main.jar nismod.transport.App -c ./path/to/yourOwnConfig.properties